hackforla/UI-UX/README.md

 ### Upcoming Meetings

-### November 2024
-- Nov 06: All-Leads Meeting (no UI/UX CoP Meeting)
-- Nov 13: Career Development: Interview Prep (Technical skills based)
-- Nov 20: End of the year Town Hall
-- Nov 27: Office Hours: Thanksgiving edition 🍂🍗🦃

 ### December 2024
 - The UI/UX CoP will be taking a break in December 🍁❄️☃️
 - See you in January!🎆🎉

 ### January 2025